 Trying new diets can be tough: all those things to avoid, to eat more of, new ingredients to buy.
-It’s enough to drive anyone bonkers.
-But there’s one way of eating that’s been gaining momentum lately — the ketogenic, or “keto,” diet and its keto recipes.
+It’s enough to drive anyone bonkers, but there’s one way of eating that’s gained notoriety — the ketogenic, or “keto,” diet and its keto recipes.

 The keto diet is one of the most effective that I’ve come across and one of the more straightforward (as opposed to easy!) to follow.
 In a nutshell, when you’re on a keto diet, you eat a very low-carb, high-fat diet.
 That means goodbye pasta and bread, hello cheese and oils.

 What makes the keto diet work so well is that, with little glucose from carbohydrates in our bodies, we have to burn something else — fat — for energy.
 The keto diet can cause the body to burn fat quite quickly (hurray!) through a process called ketosis.

 Eating an array of heart-healthy fats, like nuts, olive oil and fish, can decrease your risk of heart disease.
 And while some people stick to a super strict keto diet, with 75 percent of their diet coming from fat, 20 percent from protein and just 5 percent from carbs, even a less intense, modified version can help you reap the keto diet’s benefits.